devico/devico-notifications-bot/README.md

 Devico Notifications Bot
 =====

-This bot is designed to track the learning process at Devman.
-The bot checks the status of the job sent for verification and sends notifications with the status text.
+This bot is designed to track the learning process at [Devman](https://dvmn.org/) The bot checks the status of the job sent for verification and sends notifications with the status text.